t3rn/t3rn/docs/main/docs/resources/t3rn-glossary.md

 This glossary provides definitions for technical terms frequently used in the t3rn documentation.

+**AIxecutor**: The AIxecutor version is our command line based version for running an Executor with the power of AI for auto rebalancing, dymanic enabling and disabling networks based on current market conditions, etc.

 **Attestation**: The process of validating crosschain transactions, ensuring they were executed as intended.

 **Attesters**: Committee members who validate crosschain transactions and attest to their validity across networks.